Financing by EU Institutions and Member States

 This action has been contributing to efforts to reach SDG7 through energy partnerships in Africa.
 This collaboration will very likely continue with increased focus with the External Dimension of the European Green Deal strategy to turn climate and environmental challenges into opportunities, while making the transition just and inclusive for all, and under the European Commission (EC)’s Comprehensive Strategy with Africa.

-Aggregated data shows that some EUR 11.1 billion (46%) of the approximately EUR 24.4 billion in Official Development Assistance (ODA) financial support committed to SDG7-compliant projects in Africa between 2014 and 2019 by non-African donors has been committed by EU Institutions and Member States governments in the form of grants, concessionary loans, project finance loans and equity.
+Aggregated data shows that some EUR 13.8 billion (36%) of the EUR 38.4 billion in Official Development Assistance (ODA) financial support committed to SDG7-compliant projects in Africa between 2014 and 2020 by non-African donors has been committed by EU Institutions and Member States governments in the form of grants, concessionary loans, project finance loans and equity.